Agriculture plays a prominent role in Southern California, holding significant economic, cultural, ecological, and historic value.

 In collaboration with Pauma Band of Luiseño Indians and Solidarity Farm, this project is working to help demonstrate how carbon sink farming practices can be applied under Southern California conditions to benefit farmers and support climate mitigation and resilience efforts.

 Resilient Roots: Connecting Climate and Food Systems

-With support from the 2019 Environmental Champions Grant from San Diego Gas and Electric, our Climate Kids program has expanded to include a new module, “Resilient Roots: Connecting Climate and Food Systems.”
-As part of this grant, the Climate Science Alliance will work to support our partners and other local stakeholders to support outreach and co-create educational materials for our community exploring the intersection of climate, food, and agriculture.
+Our Climate Kids program has expanded to include a new module, “Resilient Roots: Connecting Climate and Food Systems.”
+As part of this effort, the Climate Science Alliance team is working to support our partners and other local stakeholders to provide outreach and educational materials for our community exploring the intersection of climate change, food, and agriculture.